 Look at the many processing and handling points for your dog’s food, whether it’s cooked, raw or straight from the butcher:

-- Pathogen exposure in manufacturing facility
+- Pathogen exposure in a manufacturing facility

 - Heat/acid from extrusion